dat3Cph/material/docs/frontend/react_4/exercises/styling-in-react.md

 Open the StyledComponents documentation: [StyledComponents Documentation](https://styled-components.com/docs) for reference.

+We also have a brief introduction to StyledComponents in the Toolbox: [Styled Components](../../../toolbox/react/styled_components.md)

 1. Create a [new project with Vite](../../../toolbox/react/vite.md) and clean up in the usual way before you continue.
 2. Install StyledComponents using: